-- OCO2 emission rates reduction measures - · Nationwide promotion of eco-driving
+$\bigcirc$ CO2 emission rates reduction measures

+· Nationwide promotion of eco-driving

 Member companies are striving to ensure drivers thoroughly engage in eco-driving, such as by stopping their engines when idle, and avoiding quick acceleration and quick braking.
 During Eco-Driving Promotion Month, of which the Nihon Bus Association is a leading advocate, the association takes even more intensive measures, such as carrying out checks of eco-driving implementation.
-The association is also actively equipping buses with devices which contribute to eco-driving, such as start-stop (idling-stop) devices and digital drive recording devices.